hapax/hapax.github.io/assets/polarizer.md

 where $h$ is called *Planck's constant*.

-A few years later, Einstein used Planck's quanta to explain how light creates electricity.
+A few years later, Einstein invoked photons to explain how light creates electricity.
 This *photoelectric effect* is the basis of solar panels, for instance.
 Briefly, the idea is as follows.